hrvoje064/math-quiz-jasna/README.md

     +/- (in 6 levels) including negative result, and fractions, multiplication/division  table (adjustable from 5*5 to 12*12),
-    division where the result is always integer with or without remainder (in 6 levels),
-    3 digit multiplication (in 2 levels), and division.
+    division of integers/fractions where the result is always integer with or without remainder, or a fraction (in 7 levels), 3 digit multiplication (in 2 levels) with level 3 fractions, and division.

 There are also numerous  non arithmetic exercises;